 To help the Conservancy’s efforts, click here to donate today.

-Treadmilling is the technique used by a trained catcher: she or he drags his or her hands, one after the other, along the underbelly of the snake to make it think it’s getting away.
+During training, responders are taught how they can pull an escaping python back by the tail repeatedly to let the snake expend a lot of energy.
 When the snake is tired, the capturer firmly grabs at the base of the head and avoids the writhing body getting wrapped around his or her legs.
 Snakes captured in the wild are securely bagged, boxed, tagged and dropped off to a designated recipient for research or training.

 “We ask the responders to consider safety first and then work to tire out the snake before they capture it.
 Luckily these pythons tire very quickly,” Millett says.